confidential-containers/trustee/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fconfidential-containers%2Fkbs.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fconfidential-containers%2Fkbs?ref=badge_shield)

 This repository contains tools and components for attesting confidential guests and providing secrets to them.
+Collectively, these components are known as Trustee.
-These components typically operate on behalf of the guest owner and interact remotely with [guest components](https://github.com/confidential-containers/guest-components).
+Trustee typically operates on behalf of the guest owner and interact remotely with [guest components](https://github.com/confidential-containers/guest-components).

-These components were developed for the Confidential Containers project, but can be used with a wide variety of applications and hardware platforms.
+Trustee was developed for the Confidential Containers project, but can be used with a wide variety of applications and hardware platforms.

 ## Components